TheLeftExit/Rambles.ASP/README.md

 `lastmod` value is set to page file's last write date.

 ## Configuration
-Settings are supplied via a config file specified as the single command line argument.
+Settings are supplied via a config file specified as the single command line argument (`rambles.cfg` by default).
 The format is as follows:
 ```yaml
 WebsiteName: Hello world! # Displayed at the top of every page.
 BaseUrl: https://example.com/ # Used to build the sitemap.